Crews respond to kitchen fire at Southwest Middle School

 A piece of cooking equipment malfunctioned causing a small fire in a kitchen at Southwest Middle School, which is attached to Corral Drive Elementary School.

-"We're grateful that our custodian was there and able to quickly extinguish it," Katy Urban, the community relations manager for Rapid City Area Schools, said.
+"We're grateful that our custodian was there and able to quickly extinguish it," said Katy Urban, the community relations manager for Rapid City Area Schools.
 "If he had not been there we have a sprinkler system that would have been activated had [the fire] been allowed to get too big."

 Urban says both Corral Drive and Southwest Middle School were evacuated, and students ate lunch in their classrooms while maintenance workers cleared smoke from the cafeteria and buildings.